meg-simula/2026-fenics-in-the-wild-at-finse/README.md

 [/] Make the image and image segmentation visualization

 * Slow going here for some time.
 Really miss being able to visualize nii easily.
-Paraview plugins don't work. pipx install niicat misses python.
+Paraview plugins don't work. pipx install niicat misses python(?).
+Fix the Paraview plugin by setting PV_PLUGIN_PATH (Thanks Jørgen!)

 * Ok, I'm going all in on the GenAI.
 This is fascinating.
 Would be nice with some input on what and how to visualize.

+* Ok, I'll aim for a visualization based on showing slices.
+I tried first with the orthogonal_slices version, but didn't like how that ended up.

 [ ] Make the other separate pieces

-[ ] Figure out how to create overlay captions.
+[x] Figure out how to create overlay captions.
 Should I embed it in
     the video or use some tool to add it after?
+Use TextClip with MoviePy

-[ ] Work with Daniel about visualizing simulation results in Blender,
+[-] Work with Daniel about visualizing simulation results in Blender,
     Mon afternoon.

-[ ] Prototype Premiere

 ## What Gemini said